 Jack Irish at first attained legendary status through initially three TV movie length stories Bad Debts, Black Tide and Dead Point which have been screened on the ABC since 2012.
 Together with the two-subsequent ordered series of one hour episodes produced to date, they have all been delivered as a class act par excellence; truly five-star television

-Jack Irish the character is the original construct of Aussie author and Miles Franklin Award winning internationally acclaimed writer Peter Temple, who died recently.
+Jack Irish the character is the original construct of Aussie author and Miles Franklin Award winning internationally acclaimed writer Peter Temple (1946-2018).
 The series has been carried forward by impressive array of admirers of his work who are also Aussie movie industry heavies; Andrew Knight (Ali’s Wedding, Rake), Matt Cameron (Sunshine, Secret City, Molly) and Andrew Anastasios (The Water Diviner, Wentworth).

 “What is more at the heart of social life than the crime against one person?”
 Temple is recorded as saying.

 “I see it as an excuse for beginning the narrative.
 It has its own logic and a relentless drive.
 It is a reason for things to happen and for the way characters behave.”

 He knew crime-writing was considered a lesser genre in Australia, and said as much in his acceptance speech for the Miles Franklin award: “I’ll thank the judges anyway.
 They’ll have to take the flack for giving the Miles Franklin to a crime writer, and all I can say, my advice to them, is cop it sweet.
 You’ve done the crime, you do the time.”